 The thought of presenting in a high-pressure situation could be scary.
 But remember that you have been preparing for this since you started working on your UX portfolio.
 With a little practice, you will nail the presentation and land the job!

-UX leads and recruiters actually want to hear about your:
+UX leads and recruiters want to hear about your

-- Team: How and who you worked with (stakeholders, developers, design team members, product managers, etc.);
+- Team: How and who you worked with? (stakeholders, developers, designers, product managers, etc.)

-- Design decisions: How you managed to turn business or user needs into great designs;
+- Design decisions: How you translated business or user needs into your design?

 How to structure a UX portfolio presentation in an interview?

 Storytelling is at the heart of an outstanding UX portfolio presentation.
 We collected ten steps with examples to help you present the story of your design in a compelling way.
 Keep in mind that these examples come from different projects.
 (You can also see more UX portfolio examples and UX case study examples at UXfolio.)